Travel the World

-London is populated with plenty of see-worthy buildings, but the neo-classical Somerset House is a true standout.
+London is bursting at the seams with historic architecture, but the neo-classical Somerset House is a true standout.
 Built in the late 1770s, it’s home to art exhibitions, open-air concerts, and 55 sparking fountains.
-It’s worth a visit in the winter, too: the courtyard hosts a spectacular skating rink.
+It’s worth a visit in the winter, too: the courtyard hosts one of the world’s best skating rinks.

 43. River Thames Cruises

-Much of London’s history and culture is tied to the Thames, and a cruise down this world-famous waterway offers a new perspective on your favourite London landmarks.
+Much of London’s history and culture is tied to the River Thames, and a cruise down this world-famous waterway offers a new perspective on familiar London attractions.
 See the Houses of Parliament, St. Paul’s Cathedral, Shakespeare’s Globe and the Tower of London as you’ve never seen them before.